 It doesn’t make sense to fly from Guadalajara to Sayulita.
 There are direct flights from Guadalajara to Puerto Vallarta but Sayulita is an hour north of Puerto Vallarta.
 With the time it takes to get to the airport, get through security and then actually drive to Sayulita it is comparable to taking the bus.
 In my opinion, taking the bus is the best option.
 The busses are very comfortable and usually very quick.

 The bus trip is going to take between four and five hours depending on the bus terminal that you choose to leave from.
 If you go to the Central Nueva in Tlaquepaque it could take you two additional hours to get out of Guadalajara.
-The Central Camionera Poniente (sometimes called the Central Camionera de Zapopan) is on Avenida Vallarta, on the way out of town, on the way to Sayulita and Puerto Vallarta.
+The Vallarta Plus Terminal in Zapopan is on Avenida Vallarta, on the way out of town, on the way to Sayulita and Puerto Vallarta.
 Unless you live in Tlaquepaque it is much better to go to the bus station on the westside of town.

 Driving From Guadalajara to Sayulita

 I always recommend taking the toll roads over the free roads if I want to get somewhere quickly.
 When I go surf for one or two days I want to spend as much time surfing and as little time driving as possible.
-If you have a little more time and want to see beautiful agave fields, you could take the highway to Tequila, Jalisco but get back on the freeway toll road in Tequila.
+If you have a little more time and want to see pueblos mágicos and beautiful scenery, you could take the old highway through the mountains.

-There are currently (August 2019) six toll plazas between Guadalajara and Sayulita charging almost $300 pesos total.
-When the next section of the toll road is finished the price will go up.
+There are currently (August 2019) six toll plazas on the freeway between Guadalajara and Sayulita charging almost $300 pesos total.
+When the next section of the toll road is finished the price will inevitably go up.

 I try to leave Guadalajara early in the morning.
 If you get caught in rush hour it can take extra hours to get out of the city and actually onto the freeway.
 The 15D freeway heading northwest out of Guadalajara is in great condition and mostly straight.
 There is one large grade and a few curves but the drive is very easy for the most part.